allo-media/text2num/README.md

 ### Backward incompatible changes:

-- dropped support for signed number — the feature was broken anyway;
+- dropped support for signed numbers — the feature was broken anyway;
-- parsing mode is relaxed by default (i.e. "_greedy_") — you can use punctuation (e.g. commas) to separate groups in text, or voice pause if processing Speech-to-Text token streams;
+- parsing mode is relaxed by default (i.e. "_greedy_") — you can use punctuation (e.g. commas) to separate groups in text, or voice pauses if processing Speech-to-Text token streams;
 - the `threshold` optional parameter to `alpha2digits` now applies to both ordinals and cardinals.
   As a consequence the signature of `alpha2digits` has changed.
 - the Russian and Catalan languages have not been ported yet.